turbot/powerpipe-docs/docs/powerpipe-hcl/with.md

 with.stuff1.rows[0].a
 ```

 If you [splat](https://developer.hashicorp.com/terraform/language/expressions/splat) the row, then you can get an array of a single column from all rows.
-This would be passed to sql as an array:
+This would be passed to SQL as an array:
 ```h
 with.stuff1.rows[*].a
 ```
 - if `a` is a scalar value, then `with.stuff1.rows[*].a` is an array of scalar values
-- if `a` is an array or jsonb array, then `with.stuff1.rows[*].a` is an array of arrays.
+- if `a` is an array or JSONB array, then `with.stuff1.rows[*].a` is an array of arrays.

 At this time, you cannot pass an entire set (`with.<name>.rows`) to a query - you may pass either a single value (`with.<name>.rows[0].column`) or an array from a single column (`with.<name>.rows[*].column`).
 <!--
-  - You can subsequently flatten it with the hcl `flatten` function if desired: `flatten(with.stuff1.rows[*].a)`
+  - You can subsequently flatten it with the HCL `flatten` function if desired: `flatten(with.stuff1.rows[*].a)`
-  - duplicates values are not automatically removed from the array, but you can remove them with the hcl `distinct` function if desired:: `distinct(flatten(with.stuff1.rows[*].a))`
+  - duplicates values are not automatically removed from the array, but you can remove them with the HCL `distinct` function if desired:: `distinct(flatten(with.stuff1.rows[*].a))`
 -->